metacpan/metacpan-cpan-extracted/distros/D/Dancer2-Plugin-Minion/README.md

 led to the improvement of this plugin:

 - Gabor Szabo
-=item \* Joel Berger
+- Joel Berger
-=item \* Slaven Rezić
+- Slaven Rezić
+- Julien Fiegehenn

 # COPYRIGHT AND LICENSE

-Copyright (c) 2020, Clearbuilt Technologies.
+Copyright (c) 2024, Jason A. Crome

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.

-# POD ERRORS

-Hey! **The above document had some coding errors, which are explained below:**

-- Around line 211:

-    Non-ASCII character seen before =encoding in 'Rezić'.
-Assuming UTF-8